Kapendev/parin/TOUR.md

 void drawDebugText(IStr text, Vec2 position, DrawOptions options = DrawOptions());
 ```

-Additional drawing functions can be found in other modules, such as `popka.sprite`.
+Additional drawing functions can be found in other modules, such as `parin.sprite`.

 ## Loading and Saving Resources

-Popka provides a set of loading functions inside the `popka.engine` module.
+Parin provides a set of loading functions inside the `parin.engine` module.
 Functions that start with the word load/save will always try to read/write resources from/to the assets folder.
 These functions handle both forward slashes and backslashes in file paths, ensuring compatibility across operating systems.